Nina BeguS

 Hello!

-My name is Nina Beguš and I'm a researcher and lecturer (INFO103, DATA c104) at the University of California, Berkeley.
+My name is Nina Beguš and I'm a researcher and lecturer at the University of California, Berkeley.
+I'm affiliated with the Center for Science, Technology, Medicine & Society (CSTMS) and Berkeley Institute of Data Science (BIDS).

 I lead the Artificial Humanities Group where we focus on the intersection of humanities and AI across three research areas: cultural imaginary and social bias, narratology and writing creativity, and philosophy of science and technology.